zishone/mongover/README.md

                     }
                 ],
                 "data": {
+                    "upsert": {
-                    "preserveUnderscoreId": true, // Specifies if _id from export file should be preserved when applied.
+                        "preserve_id": true, // Specifies if _id from export file should be preserved when applied.
                         "identifierFields": [ // Specify fields to be used to check if a document exists in the collection and used as filter to update the document.
-                        "_id"
+                            "fieldName"
                         ],
                         "ignoreFields": [ // Specify fields to be ignored when updating existing documents.
                             "fieldName"
                         ],
+                    },
+                    "rename": { // Specify fields to be renamed when updating existing documents.
+                        "fieldName": "newFieldName"
+                    },
-                    "renameFields": [ // Specify fields to be renamed when updating existing documents.
+                    "unset": [ // Specify fields to be unset when updating existing documents.
+                        "fieldName"
+                    ],
+                    "delete": { // Filter for deleteMany, leave empty if there is nothing to delete.
+Filter should be in EJSON format.
-                        {
+                        "fieldName": {
-                            "from": "fieldName",
-                            "to": "newFieldName",
+                            "$oid": "aaaaaaaaaaaaaaaaaaaaaaaa"
                         }
-                    ],
-                    "unsetFields": [ // Specify fields to be unset when updating existing documents.
-                        "fieldName"
-                    ]
+                    }
                 }
             }
         }